• Skip to primary navigation

 This is the basic recipe I make often, and it is just perfect as is!

 But of course, you can also mix in any other add ins of your choice, like nuts, sprinkles, toffee bits, peppermint, shredded coconut, dried cranberries, or whatever else floats your boat!
-In the photos in this post you can see I also added fun sprinkles and a few walnuts to jazz it up a bit.
+When I photographed this around the holidays, I added some sprinkles and a few walnuts to jazz it up a bit.

 Different ingredients to add into cookie dough hummus, like sprinkles or walnuts